Release-Candidate/FSharp_Template/README.md

 [more badges](#badges)

 This is a Github template for F#, using Paket as
-Nuget package Manager, Fake as build system, MkDocs to generate HTML documentation at [Read The Docs](https://readthedocs.org/), Expecto, Unquote and FsCheck for the testing, AltCover to generate coverage reports at CodeCov, FSharpLint as statíc code checker and Github workflows.
+Nuget package manager, Fake as build system, MkDocs to generate HTML documentation at [Read The Docs](https://readthedocs.org/), Expecto, Unquote and FsCheck for the testing, AltCover to generate coverage reports at CodeCov, FSharpLint as statíc code checker and Github workflows.